 #11 – The Montjuic Magic Fountain Show – Awesome place to visit in Barcelona with kids!

 Why it’s so awesome: This site is usually for kids but any adult who loves music, light and water will enjoy it as well.
 The fountain was designed by Carles Buigas for the 1929 Exposition and it’s the only remaining attraction from that show.
-There are over 7 billion choreography combination in the shows, with the water and light dancing to music from past times as well as more popular soundtracks.
+There are over 7 billion choreography combinations in the shows, with the water and light dancing to music from past times as well as more popular soundtracks.

 What to do there: Make sure you arrive early so that you can stake out a good spot.
 The show tends to be popular amongst tourists, so if you’re late you’ll probably find yourself in the back where you can’t see much.